 Restoration began on Mason Gulch in 2016 with the removal of noxious weeds.
-In 2017, restoration efforts continued on the northern half of Managemement Unit (MU)1, where slopes are very steep.
-This included invasive species removal, installation of natural erosion control materials, and planting 872 native species across the entire 0.75 acre area.
-Additional planting took place in 2018 with the installation of 3,480 native plants.
+Restoration efforts continued on the northern half of Managemement Unit (MU)1 in 2017, and in the southern half of MU1 in 2019.
+All of MU1 has steep slopes.
+Restoration activities included invasive species removal. installation of natural erosion control materials, and planting 7,853 native species across the entire MU1 1.7 acre area from 2017 to 2019.

-MU2 is steeply sloped, and dominated by big leaf maple trees, many of which were previously cut, resulting in the growth of multiple stems (tree trunks), often having structural damage and disease.
+MU2 is steeply sloped, and dominated by big leaf maple trees, many of which were previously cut, resulting in the growth of multiple stems, often having structural damage and disease.
 The dense big leaf maple canopy, and lack of native seeds, has precluded the growth of once prevalent evergreen trees in this area.
 The goal is to re-establish a healthy tree canopy dominated by evergreens, which do not lose their leaves and absorb water year round.

-Preliminary restoration took place in a small section of MU2.
-Multi-stemmed big leaf maple trees were reduced to one healthy stem to allow for increased light to reach the forest floor.
-This approach will help maintain slope stability while newly planted trees and other vegetation become established.
+Restoration in MU2 occurs in rows of approximately 25 ft x 25 ft squares in a checkerboard pattern.
+Every other square in the top row was restored in 2019, and every other square in the second row in 2020.
+This included reducing multi-stemmed big leaf maple trees to one healthy stem to allow for increased light to reach the forest floor.
+This approach will help maintain slope stability while newly planted conifer trees other and vegetation become established.